hmckinn4/CSC_ECE_517_Spring2024_Program_2/README.md

 - [ ] Book an event ticket.
   (Corresponds to event and the notion of the last check)

+- [ ] Cancel a ticket, which implies that the event's available seats will be updated accordingly.
+  (important, in tandem with issues above.)

 - [ ] Check their own event booking history, displaying at least the Event Name and Date.
    Booked events button
    If event booked by attendee display Event name and date